 The loss of function of one allele of LMX1B is known to cause nail-patella syndrome.

 Presentation of Nail Patella Syndrome

 These patients also tend to have an overall typically thin body habitus, and they have difficulty gaining weight.
 Other findings on physical examination may include the following.
-These patients have following spectrum of problems.
-Different people may have different set of conditions and symptoms.
+These patients have the following spectrum of problems.
+Different people may have a different set of conditions and symptoms.